SykEnterprizes/SkelMeshSliceTool_Docs/Workflows/BoneWeightextraction.md

 - False includes only the selected bone

 AutoWeighting:
-- True discards extracted skin weights and applies auto-skinning Refer to [Auto-Weighting Controls](Reference/UIMeshControls.md)
+- True discards extracted skin weights and applies auto-skinning which may improve bad weights Refer to [Auto-Weighting Controls](Reference/UIMeshControls.md)
 - False preserves the original skin weights

-Important Note:
+-
-Some meshes may extract with vertices pulling to the origin due to invalid or missing weights.
+PruneToMAXInfluences
-If this occurs, enabling AutoWeighting is recommended
+- If a mesh has more than 4 influences per vert, this will prune it to MAX 4 as per UE's convention

 Extract Morph Targets:
 - True extracts and applies relevant morph targets